 However, in circumstances where a positive modulation of a health benefit is noted in a diseased study population, it may be possible to use these clinical outcomes to provide secondary evidentiary support for your indication.
-Such an indication should be carefully worded to accurately reflect the evidence base supporting to the indication.

 Justifying the differences between study and target population

 When you use clinical studies that employ specific study population groups (for example: subjects with a disease) rather than the target population group for your indication (for example: the general healthy population), you should provide an evidence-based justification.

 This process should consider biological factors as well as environmental and behavioural factors including the influence of health practitioner intervention which may differ between healthy and unhealthy populations.